stnava/ANTsTutorial/README.md

 insights arising from our experience with processing biological images numbering from the tens to tens of thousands.

+**Special sub-topics may include:**

+* Baby brain

+* Multivariate neighborhood segmentation models

+* Longitudinal processing

+* Multivariate everything ...

+* ASL processing

+* Patch-based analyses for cross-modality inference ...

+We will also entertain other requests.

 **Software dependencies**

 Core: [ANTs](http://stnava.github.io/ANTs/), [ANTsR](http://stnava.github.io/ANTsR/)